reasonml/reason-react/docs/components.md

 ## [@react.component]

 This snippet is doing quite a bit!
-The first thing you might notice is the decorator attribute above the definition. `[@react.component]` tells ReasonReact that you're writing a component with named args syntax (`~name`), but that you would like to compile it into a function that takes a JavaScript object as props which is how React works.
+The first thing you might notice is the decorator attribute above the definition. `[@react.component]` tells reason-react that you're writing a component with named args syntax (`~name`), but that you would like to compile it into a function that takes a JavaScript object as props which is how React works.
 Concretely, this attribute will generate code for you that looks like this:

 ```reason
 [@mel.obj]